HOW TO SPEND 7 DAYS IN ENGLAND – ITINERARY + TRAVEL TIPS

 However, this should not stop you from visiting – you just have to pack accordingly.

 For this itinerary, I suggest visiting in the summer months.
-Normally, I advise visiting in the off-season, but due to the places on this itinerary and the weather, the summer months – let´s say from May to late September – are the best months to visit England in one week.
+Normally, I advise visiting in the off-season, but due to the places on this itinerary and the weather, the summer months – let´s say from May to late September – are the best months to visit England.

 How to Get to England